-Ethyl alcohol: society as we know it glamorizes this intoxicating ingredient found in beer, wine and liquor.
-Many young people consider drinking a rite of passage.
-Entire aisles of stores, if not entire stores, are dedicated to featuring the finest labels, the prettiest lit bottles, all to be put on your counter and shared with your dinner guests.
+Ethyl alcohol is the often over-glamorized intoxicating ingredient in beer, wine, and liquor.
+Entire stores are dedicated to featuring the finest labels, the prettiest bottles, and most trendy blends to be put on your counter and shared with your dinner guests.
 Alcohol is a legal drug, but it is just as addictive as many illegal drugs.

-The simple fermentation process of sugars, starches, and yeast produces a depressant that, when delivered from the small intestine and stomach into bloodstream, creates significant changes in the central nervous system.
-The effects of alcohol on each person are different and have a lot to do with how old that person is, as well as the weight and age, gender, and physical genetics of the individual.
-Overall health condition also plays a part.
+The simple fermentation process of sugars, starches, and yeast produces a depressant that creates significant changes in the central nervous system when delivered from the small intestine and stomach into the bloodstream.
+The effects of alcohol on each person are different and have a lot to do with that person’s age, weight, overall health, gender, and genetics.
 All people are affected by alcohol when they drink it.
 Alcohol always has an effect on the brain, in any amount.
 This is true when it is taken regularly or just once.
 Over time, in excess, it can wreak havoc on health.

 Problem drinking can look different for every person.
-Heavy drinking is defined by SAMHSA as having five drinks in one occasion on at least 5 separate occasions during a 30 day period.
-Generally, low-risk to moderate drinking would be defined by having never more than two or three drinks a day, never totaling more than seven drinks in a week.
+Heavy drinking is defined by SAMHSA as having five drinks in one sitting on at least five separate occasions during a 30-day period.
+Generally, moderate drinking is defined as having no more than two or three drinks a day, never totaling more than seven drinks in a week.

 It’s very important to be aware of what constitutes “a drink.”
-Many people who struggle with alcohol prolong denial of the problem by inaccurately calculating what a drink means.
+Many people who struggle with alcohol prolong admitting the problem because they inaccurately calculate what a drink means.
 The U.S. Department of Health and Human Services defines one drink in these very specific measurements:

-- 1.5 fl oz of brandy or cognac
+- 1.5 fluid oz. of brandy or cognac

-Heavy drinking is defined by SAMHSA as having five drinks in one occasion on at least 5 separate occasions during a 30 day period.
+Heavy drinking is defined by SAMHSA as having five drinks in one occasion on at least five separate occasions during a 30-day period.

-So, if you are having a 10 ounce restaurant serving of wine in one glass, you are having two drinks.
-Each bottle of wine usually serves five drinks.
+So, if you have a 10-ounce restaurant serving of wine, you are having two drinks.
+Each standard bottle of wine usually serves at least five drinks.
 One long island iced tea usually contains much more than one serving of alcohol.
 It’s important to get used to measuring alcohol in this way so as to avoid inadvertently consuming too much.

 - Continuing to drink even after unpleasant, embarrassing or dangerous consequences